venkatesh-cv/getting-started-with-docker/getting-started-with-docker.md

 - Remove a network `docker network rm <mynetworkName>`
 - To create a container in a network `docker run -d --net=<mynetworkName> --name <containerName> <imagename>`

-##### Exercise
+##### Exercise - 1
 - Create a network and create two named containers in them
+- now launch bash in the container and install *dnsutils* and *iputils-ping*
 - try to nslookup one container from the other using their container name. it should work.
 - Also looking up containerName.networkName should also work

+##### Exercise - 2
+ - Run a container with a NodeJS app
+ - Run a container with MongoDb
+ - Make sure the application runs

+#### Joining Running Containers to Networks
+It is possible to join a running container to a network using the <br/> `docker network connect <networkname> <containerName>`

+Likewise, to disconnect one can use the following network disconnect command <br/> `docker network disconnect <networkName> <containerName>`

 ## Development & testing docker based applications
 ### For Developers
 - Docker's main utility in development & testing is that they provide a baseline infrastructure close to the production setup.
 - Being lightweight, its easy to run these containers on developer machines without needing extra-ordinary system resources.
 - So, how does one build a developer image off production & spin up a container?
+- To begin with, create separate networks for development testing etc., this will provide a network workspace on which you can setup your environment.
-- To begin with, the reference image can be availed from our build team that is in charge of production infrastructure who are maintaining the enterprise Docker repo.
+- the reference image can be availed from our build team that is in charge of production infrastructure who are maintaining the enterprise Docker repo.
 That helps us get off the block fairly quickly.
 - However, we must now get our source code into the image.
 Before we do that lets not forget that as developers we are going to be changing source code fairly quickly.
 - With that in mind, to make life easier, lets skip copying the code into the image and instead refer the source code via the VOLUME command or as a switch during startup.
 Whichever works for your case.
     - so, the options being build a fresh image with a VOLUME mapped to the local source code folder